Mohamed Abou-el-Enein, MD, PhD, MSPH

 cadinano@usc.edu

 Amaia grew up in Spain (Basque Country) and studied Biochemistry at University of Navarra, Pamplona.
+She then pursued a MRes in Biomedical Research At Imperial College London.

-She then pursued a MRes in Biomedical Research from Imperial College London and joined University College London (UCL) to work on the translation of novel CAR T-cell approaches, including the process development and quality testing of multiple autologous and allogeneic CAR T-cell products for patients.
+She joined University College London (UCL) to work on the translation of novel CAR T-cell approaches, including the process development and quality testing of multiple autologous and allogeneic CAR T-cell products for patients.
 Amaia moved to USC as the QC Specialist in 2022 and joined the Abouelenein Lab to pursue her interest in developing potent and safe CAR T cell therapies for solid tumors.
-Amaia enjoy spending time playing sports, exploring nature, and listening to music.
+Amaia enjoys spending time doing sport, relaxing under the sun and listening to music.

 Christian Flugel